 The Health Care Authority contracts with Navia Benefit Solutions (formerly Flex-Plan Services, Inc.) to process claims, and provide customer service for Public Employees Benefits Board (PEBB) enrollees.

 The Dependent Care Assistance Program (DCAP) is only offered to PEBB benefits-eligible employees who work at state agencies, higher-education institutions and community and technical colleges.

 You can set up a DCAP account:

-You decide how much you want to set aside when you enroll.
-The maximum annual amount is $5,000 ($2,500 if you and your spouse are both enrolled in the program and file separate tax returns).
+You can contribute a maximum annual amount of $5,000 ($2,500 if you and your spouse are both enrolled in the program and file separate tax returns).

-You can begin submitting reimbursement claims for eligible expenses on or after the first day of your plan year January 1.
+You can begin submitting reimbursement claims for eligible expenses on or after the first day of your plan year, January 1.
 You can only be reimbursed up to the dollar amount you have in your DCAP account at the time you request reimbursement.
 You may submit claims for services as often as you like, but not until after the services have been provided.

-You must submit all claims for reimbursement to Navia Benefit Solutions (formerly Flex-Plan Services, Inc.) no later than March 31.
-If you don't file claims by that date, your account will be closed and any balance remaining will be forfeited to the Washington State Health Care Authority (HCA).
+You must submit all claims for reimbursement to Navia Benefit Solutions (formerly Flex-Plan Services, Inc.) no later than March 31 after the end of the plan year.
+After that date, your account will be closed and any balance remaining will be forfeited to the Health Care Authority.
 Once the money is forfeited, you will not be able to claim it.
 This is referred to as the “use-it or lose-it” rule.